 The holding period to qualify as long-term capital gain will depend on the date of sale or exchange.
 Long-term tax treatment will apply to those capital assets held for more than one year.

 Long-term capital gains are subject to a special tax rate of 15%.
 Short-term capital gains are subject to the regular gradual rates.

-In the case of Puerto Rican non-resident foreign nationals, investment income, such as rent, interest, and dividend income, is subject to a flat rate of 29% (or a lower flat rate in certain cases).
+In the case of Puerto Rican non-resident foreign nationals, investment income, such as rent and interest income, is subject to a flat rate of 29%, and dividends to a flat rate of 15% (or a lower flat rate in certain cases).